jonatanpetersson/jp-weld/README.md

 # jp-weld

-weld is a miniature component framework and web compiler for simpler web applications.
+weld is a minimal component framework and web compiler for vanilla JS web applications.
 Just a side project that kind of got started while building something else, so decided to export it into its own thing.

 ## Install